DKey96/T7-ABS-Dongle/hw/README.md

 # Hardware Parts

+- There are 2 options to create the dongle with:
+1. Arduino Nano + Arduino modules
+1. Custom Board (not fully finished as the PCB design is missing, electronics schema is done)

+Both versions are described bellow:

 ## Arduino Modules

 - Project was developed on Arduino Nano due to its small dimensions and the fact, that the project itself does not need a powerfull chip nor many of I/O pins.